Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Introduction

-In the context of Max-Cut, we answer these questions affirmatively using two pre-processing steps to reduce circuit complexity: graph sparsification and graph decomposition.
+In the context of Max-Cut and QAOA, we answer these questions affirmatively using two classical pre-processing steps to reduce circuit complexity: graph sparsification and graph decomposition.
 Graph sparsification is a principled approach to reduce the number of edges $m = |E|$ in the graph and introduce weights on remaining edges, while ensuring that every cut in the original graph is approximated by the corresponding cut in the sparsified instance.
 A higher level of graph sparsification degrades the approximation guarantee; see the example in Fig.~\ref{fig: sparsification-example}.
 Sparsification has been used extensively in classical computing; however, its potential has not been well explored in quantum optimization.
 Recent work has used sparsifying heuristics to improve QAOA performance, but without theoretical guarantees~\cite{liu_quantum_2022}.
-We will present the first theoretical guarantee for reduction in quantum circuit complexity for trapped-ion compilations that use global \hising pulses by using sparsification.

 Graph decomposition expresses a weighted graph as a weighted sum of a logarithmic (in the number of vertices, denoted $n = |V|$) number of unweighted graphs with controlled approximation error, as seen in Fig.~\ref{fig: decomposition-example}.
 Decomposition is tailored to a specific compilation technique \cite{rajakumar_generating_2022} with trapped-ion global gates, while sparsification is generally applicable to any QAOA implementation and may be especially beneficial for limiting SWAP gates in hardware with limited connectivity \cite{lotshaw2022scaling}.
-Both of these techniques provide more efficient compilations---requiring less time and fewer steps for execution---with less accumulated noise.
-For trapped-ion hardware, we show \emph{provable} asymptotic improvement over the aforementioned state-of-the-art compilations \cite{rajakumar_generating_2022}.
+Both of these techniques provide more efficient compilations -- requiring less time and fewer steps for execution -- with less accumulated noise.